Auntie Ruby's Chili Fish - The best way to enjoy this is to eat it with your handsWednesday, April 13, 2011

 After I started my own blogspot with my first recipe, I proudly told one of my daughters.
 She almost screamed and reacted with an alarmed look.
 For a moment, I thought she was displeased that her father had joined her in the world of blogging.
 Then we realised this: she heard me say that I have a bald-spot.
 We had a good laugh.

 Ok, let's get down to food.

 Chili fish, or sometimes called Sambal Fish is yet another dish with a generic WYSIWYG name.
-It is fish stuffed with fried chili paste and then fried till charred and golden.
+A mackeral fish stuffed with fried chili paste and then deep fried.

 Traditionally, this Malay dish is made with Cencaru fish or Hard Tail Scad.
-It is only available in some wet markets but it is regularly sold in Sheng Shiong.
+It is not easily available in most wet markets.
 The skin is hard and the middle scale should be torn out (the fish monger can do this for you).
-It is great for this method of cooking (also good for assam curry).
+It is great for this method of cooking or served in assam curry.
 The flesh is firm and the neck portion is crispy when fried.
 This dish can also be made with other members of the Mackerel family like Kembung, Selar and yes, even the larger Saba fish.

 For 10 fishes (Cencaru, Kembung or Selar)

 Preparing the Chili paste

 - Blend the chopped lemon grass, shallots, tumeric and chili.

 - Toast the belachan.
 Don't use the powder form which is not as fragrant as those in paste form.

 - Heat up some oil and fry the blended ingredients.
 Add salt and sugar.
 Note that you should not put into much oil, unlike other kinds of sambal, as you will be frying the stuffed fish again.
 A dryer paste also ensures that the stuffing stays in the fish.